No One Cares About Your Cast, 2025, 40 × 60 in, Oil & Acrylic on Cotton Canvas

 Cast(e) in India

-Labor, Infrastructure, and the Hierarchies That Travel
+Labor, Climate Infrastructure, and the Hierarchies That Travel

 Not-enoughness travels: Not Brown enough in Delhi, India, not Black enough in Brooklyn, USA, Not White enough in Boston, USA